 Flooding Notice Disclosure

-Applicable to any property with a history of flooding (at least three instances of damage within the past five years) in Georgia.
+Applies to any Georgia property with a history of flooding (at least three instances of damage within the past five years).

-Landlords must provide notice of prior flooding if the property has flooded at least three times within the past five years.
-The notice must include all damage the flooding caused to the living space in the unit.
-If a flooding notice is not provided, the landlord may be liable for damages.
+Georgia landlords must give tenants a flood notice if the property has flooded at least three times within the past five years.
+This includes noting all damage from flooding caused to the living space in the unit.

 Download: Georgia Flooding Notice Disclosure Form (PDF)